-If you want honest and straightforward answers to your questions, you’ll have to make sure that your employees can take the survey anonymously.
-Ensuring confidentiality will allow employees to give honest feedback and say what they really feel without fear of retaliation or judgment.
-Assure your staff that their answers are completely confidential to improve participation rates and get honest feedback.
+If you want honest and straightforward answers to your survey questions, let respondents take part anonymously.
+Ensuring confidentiality encourages employees to offer honest feedback and say what they really feel without fear of retaliation or judgment.

-There are a number of ways to conduct anonymous surveys.
-Polly, for instance, enables anonymous voting through Slack, with even the survey author and admin unable to see employee selections.
+There are many ways to conduct anonymous surveys.
+Polly, for example, enables anonymous voting through Slack, Microsoft Teams or Zoom.
+With this feature, even the survey author and admin are unable to see employee selections.

 The type of questions you ask will determine the type of answers you receive.
-While Yes/No questions can be helpful, your satisfaction survey should dig a little deeper and include a mix of multiple choice and open-ended questions.
+While Yes/No questions can be helpful, you may want to dig a little deeper with your employee satisfaction survey.
+To achieve that, you can ask other types of questions, such as multiple-choice and open-ended.

 6. Make Your Intent Clear